dshadoff/PCE_xlate_DeadoftheBrain/DOTB_1/Patch - English/readme.txt

 It's inspiring to see what people are doing, and their work has motivated me to keep pushing forward on this project, time and time again.

-Additional thanks goes to SadNES cITy Translations for the Delta Patcher program, which is bundled with this patch as a convenience.

                     ****************************************
                     *        VIII.
 Version History         *